-4 Cash Flow Statement as a tool of financial analysis is more useful for short-term analysis and cash planning.
-5 .
-Funds Flow Statement deals with all components of working capital.
+4. Cash Flow Statement as a tool of financial analysis is more useful for short-term analysis and cash planning.
+5. Funds Flow Statement deals with all components of working capital.
 Cash Flow Statement deals only with cash and cash equivalents.
-6 sources and application of funds.
-The Cash Flow Statement is prepared by taking into consideration the inflows and outflows in terms of operating, investing and financing activities.
+6. Funds Flow Statement reveals the sources and application of funds.
+The difference represents net increase or decrease in working capital.
+Cash Flow Statement is prepared by taking into consideration the inflows and outflows in terms of operating, investing and financing activities.
 The net difference represents the net increase or decrease in cash and cash equivalents.